 - AU Statement on Student Involvement during Off-Campus Demonstrations: June 2020 statement on freedom to express dissent and participate in peaceful and lawful protests.

 - Washington College of Law: Resources for Supporting Protesters: WCL's Pence Law Library has compiled links to social justice organizations, petitions, links to bail funds, news sources, advice for protesters and more.

 AU Video Trainings

 Trauma-informed engagement provides foundations and principles that can help organizations be effective, while avoiding stumbling into misguided actions that can interrupt or disrupt progress.
-This three-day training describes the practical application of a trauma-informed approach, which can help to maintain social cohesion, build cross-cultural collaboration, and develop strateiges for ethical campus activism.
+This three-day training describes the practical application of a trauma-informed approach, which can help to maintain social cohesion, build cross-cultural collaboration, and develop strategies for ethical campus activism.

 - Trauma-Informed Campus Activism: Part I: How to recognize the different ways communities are impacted by trauma and create a space where people feel heard and can engage in collective activism effectively and in ways that avoid retraumatizing.

 - Trauma-Informed Campus Activism: Part II: How to realize, recognize and respond to trauma while resisting retraumatizing.